lsst-ts/observatory-ops-docs/Observing-Interface-Setup/getting-started-argocd.rst

 ..
 Do not include actions in this section.
 Any action by the user should be included at the beginning of the Procedure section below.
 For example: Do not include "Notify specified SLACK channel.
 Confirmation is not required."
 Instead, include this statement as the first step of the procedure, and include "Notification to specified SLACK channel." in the Prerequisites section.
 ..
 If there is a different procedure that is critical before execution, carefully consider if it should be linked within this section or as part of the Procedure section below (or both).

-- Make sure you read and understand the :ref:`environments procedure <Observing-Interface-Environments>`.
+- Make sure you read and understand the :ref:`environments procedure <Observing-Interface-Operational-Environments>`.

-  - Once you have identified which environment you want to interact with, you must be able to load the link to the ArgoCD instance to that environment.
+  - Once you have identified which environment you want to interact with, you must be able to load the link to the Argo  CD instance to that environment.

 .. _Observing-Interface-Getting-Started-ArgoCD-Post-Conditions: